Antineoplastic Drugs — topoisomerase-II inhibitor

 What the research says

-- Group 2A alone; Group 1 in combination.
+• IARC Group 1 (carcinogenic to humans).
+Originally Group 2A alone in 2000 (Vol. 76); upgraded to Group 1 in the 2012 re-evaluation (Vol. 100A) on mechanistic grounds.
 Treatment-related acute myeloid leukaemia with MLL/11q23 translocations and short latency.
-Peer-reviewed — IARC Monograph Vol. 76
+Regulatory — IARC current classification list

-- Bedding is a real route.
-Sheet-changing/bed-making strongly associated with measurable internal contamination.
-Peer-reviewed — Villa et al. 2023
+• Bedding is a plausible route.
+Sheet-changing/bed-making is strongly associated with measurable internal contamination for related antineoplastic drugs; etoposide was not itself among the drugs measured, but shares the same excretion mechanism.
+Peer-reviewed — Villa et al. 2023 (drug class, not etoposide-specific)

 What helps reduce it